Sallie Mae SmartyPig Savings Account Review

 After spending seven months testing 19 high-yield accounts for Investor.com's inaugural review of the best savings accounts, here are our top findings on Sallie Mae SmartyPig:

-- Sallie Mae SmartyPig finished first in our search for the best high-yield savings accounts of 2021 thanks to its high (relatively speaking, these days) interest offering of 0.70%.
+- Sallie Mae SmartyPig finished first in our search for the best high-yield savings accounts of 2021 thanks to its high (relatively speaking, these days) interest offering of 0.70% and saver-friendly tools.